justinjfisher90/Analysis-2-Employee-Separation/README.md

 ![alt text](https://github.com/justinjfisher90/Employee-Separation/blob/main/employeeseparation.PNG)

 I also took a further look into if employees that did not participate in projects were expected to leave the company more.
-The results showed that there was a 5% increase in employees leaving if they had participated in a project in the last 30 days
+The results showed that there was a 5% increase in employees leaving if they had participated in a project in the last 30 days.

 ![alt text](https://github.com/justinjfisher90/Employee-Separation/blob/main/employeeparticipation.PNG)